 Our rowing fleet offers an attractive platform for team-building, with a centrally located point of departure, attractive destinations in Boston Harbor, and equipment that is easy to learn and exceptionally safe.
 Rowing multi-oar boats offers a powerful metaphor for team dynamics.
 For more information contact us at 781-925-5433 or firstname.lastname@example.org.

 The Head of the Weir Race is a celebration of the estuary at the height of its fall beauty and the fabulous array of the region's open water rowers from all over New England and New York.
-This highly-contested 5 1/2 miler, begins at West Corner (on the Hingham/Hull/Cohasset line), past Bumpkin Island across Hull Bay to the museum's Windmill Point Boathouse at Hull Gut.
+This highly-contested 5 1/2 miler, begins at the headwaters of the Weir River, then runs downstream, past Bumpkin Island across Hull Bay to the museum's Windmill Point Boathouse at Hull Gut.
 This is an exceptionally exciting race and a great spectator event.